MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 <a name="Requirements"></a>
 ## 2. Requirements
 - GPS sensor: RCGPS-F3x/RCGPS-F3x-Slim (https://www.cassini.vision/), SM-Modelbau GPS-Logger 3 (https://www.sm-modellbau.de/GPS-Logger-3), FrSky GPS ADV and generally any other GPS with data rate 10Hz are supported.
 We recommend RCGPS-F3x as it was designed for F3F and fully fits to the GPS F3X Tracker
-- Ethos: versions 1.6.2 and newer are supported (previous versions have various issues in areas used by the application)
+- Ethos: versions 1.6.2 and newer are supported (previous versions have various issues in areas used by the application).
+Ethos versions 1.6.4 and 1.7.0 fix some other issues, which are but not critical for operation
 - Transmitter: The application supports units with touchscreen resolution 800*480

 <a name="Knownlimitations"></a>